nikvo1/napari-nuclephaser/README.md

 - Widget for transforming Napari Points layer into Labels layer, which allows turning detection in tracking algorithms-digestible form (in particular, [btrack](https://github.com/quantumjot/btrack)).
 - Widget for counting number of points in Points layer.

+Hover with a mouse over a parameter to get a tooltip with short description of functionality.
 We are currently working on documentation with full description of widgets and their parameters.
 For now, if you have questions about widgets and/or parameters, please refer to [ultralytics documentation](https://docs.ultralytics.com) and [obss/sahi documentation](https://github.com/obss/sahi)

 # Citation